TMackay-Champion/LinaForma/PCA_phase_composition/README.md

 This code allows you to run the PCA and K-means clustering.
 There are four inputs for the code:

 1) observations = ???.
-This should be the csv file name of the observations such as end-member activities or equivalent (e.g., "observations.csv").
+This should be the csv file name of the data (e.g., "observations.csv").
 2) k_plot = ???.
-This controls whether you run the K-means clustering or not.
+This controls whether or not the K-means clustering runs.
 1 = YES, 0 = NO
 3) number_of_groups = ???.
 This is an initial guess for the number of populations, which can be changed once the K-means clustering has run.
 MAX = 5
 4) output = ???.
 This should be a .csv file name for outputting the K-means clustering results (e.g., "outputs.csv").